BillySap12/Tool-Gatherer/README.md

 ``git clone https://github.com/BillySap12/Tool-Gatherer.git``

-Once you have sucesssfully git cloned the repository, cd into the directory.
+Once you have sucessfully git cloned the repository, cd into the directory.

 ``cd Tool-Gatherer``